-Historically, because of improved speed and reliability, the BRT will have more passengers than traditional routes.
+Historically, because of improved speed and reliability, BRT services traditionally have more passengers than regular routes.

 Do BRT buses become more crowded than traditional routes?

-Because BRT operates at a 10-minute frequency during peak hours and 15-minute frequency during off-peak hours, the buses should not be as impacted as regular FAX buses.
+Because BRT operates at a 10-minute frequency during peak hours and 15-minute frequency during off-peak hours, the buses are not as impacted as regular FAX buses.